The cedar lining in this pine chest will deter insects and keep clothing fresh just as well as a chest made entirely of cedar.

-Cedar has — for hundreds of years — been known for its insect-repellent qualities and its pleasant aroma.
+For hundreds of years, cedar has been known for its insect-repellent qualities and its pleasant aroma.
 It's no wonder, then, that the wood has long been a mainstay for anyone building chests, wardrobes, or closets.

-Still, the lure of the wood's natural fragrance is difcult to ignore, so MOTHER's research staffer Clarence Goosen decided to combine practicality with luxury. . . and build a chest of pine and plywood with a heart that's pure cedar.
+Still, the lure of the wood's natural fragrance is difficult to ignore, so MOTHER EARTH NEWS' research staffer Clarence Goosen decided to combine practicality with luxury.
+He built a plywood and pine chest with a heart that's pure cedar.

-Clarence suggests starting the project by collecting your tools and materials.
-You'll need all the lumber and hardware called for in the accompanying list, plus some yellow carpenter's glue . . . a table saw to make accurate cuts . . . a power drill with several different sized bits and a countersink (a No. 8 Stanley Screw-Mate bit — which makes pilot, shank, and countersink hole in one pass — would be a real boon) . . . sandpaper in a variety of grits . . . some shellac (and pumice), clear varnish, or rung oil . . . a tape measure . . . a screwdriver . . . and, because you'll need to do some fancy finish work, a router.
-(Our router/shaper table, featured on page 160 of MOTHER NO. 61, would be an ideal tool for this project.
-See page 180 to order back issues.)
+Clarence suggests starting the cedar lining project (that’s the heart we mentioned) by collecting your tools and materials.
+You'll need all the lumber and hardware called for in the Materials List, plus the following: some yellow carpenter's glue; a table saw to make accurate cuts; a power drill with several different sized bits and a countersink (a No. 8 Stanley Screw-Mate bit — which makes pilot, shank, and countersink hole in one pass — would be a real boon); sandpaper in a variety of grits; some shellac (and pumice), clear varnish, or rung oil; a tape measure; a screwdriver; and a router for fancy finish work.
+(The unit featured in Mother's Router/Shaper Table would be an ideal tool for this project.)

 To make your lumber shopping less of a chore (if, that is, you don't have enough usable scraps around to piece your project together), notice that the list indicates specific board lengths that will allow you to arrange your cuts to produce a minimum of waste.
 Also, though staffer Goosen opted to use tongue-and-groove strip cedar for the lining, the cost of such lumber may motivate you to substitute the less expensive cedar particle board.

-MOTHER'S cabinet isn't difficult to assemble, but there are a few tricks you ought to be aware of that will make its construction easier.
-For one thing, the pedestal should be assembled first, and that entire support can be cut from your 12-foot length of 1 X 4.
-Notice, though, that it's only 2-3/4" tall, so you'll have to rip the entire 3-1/2"-wide board down to size before going on to make the miter cuts for the joints and gussets.
-(Save the leftover strip, though. . . you'll need it later.)
+MOTHER EARTH NEWS' cabinet isn't difficult to assemble (we’ve provided this Assembly Diagram), but there are a few tricks you ought to be aware of that will make its construction easier.
+For one thing, the pedestal should be assembled first, and that entire support can be cut from your 12-foot length of 1 x 4.
+Notice, though, that it's only 2 3/4" tall, so you'll have to rip the entire 3 1/2"-wide board down to size before going on to make the miter cuts for the joints and gussets.
+(Save the leftover strip, though.
+You'll need it later.)

-These sections are, like the side frames, fastened together with 1/4" X 1-1/2" splines set and glued into the mating surfaces of each miter face.
-The straight edges of the boards are cemented at their joints, too. . . and when the lid's completed, 3/16" flutes can be added — with the router — to its outer edges.
+These sections are, like the side frames, fastened together with 1/4" x 1 1/2" splines set and glued into the mating surfaces of each miter face.
+The straight edges of the boards are cemented at their joints, too.
+When the lid's completed, the router can add 3/16" flutes to its outer edges.

 You're not quite ready to install the lid, though.
 First, the cedar lining (whether it's strip or composition board) must be glued in place within the box.
-Then the edge molding should be rip-cut (from the leftover piece of 1/2" doorstop pine) into two 1/2" X 1-1/8" X 42" pieces. . . one edge of each of them fluted, with the router, to match the lid . . . and those two lengths sliced in half to create four 21"-long sections, each with mitered ends.
-A dozen No. 8 X 3/4" flathead wood screws hold the trim in place, and the heads should be countersunk so that short plugs — made from 3/8" dowel — can be glued over them and sanded flush.
+Then the edge molding should be rip-cut (from the leftover piece of 1/2" doorstop pine) into two 1/2" x 1 1/8" x 42" pieces.
+One edge of each of them should be fluted with the router to match the lid, and those two lengths then sliced in half to create four 21"-long sections, each with mitered ends.
+A dozen No. 8 x 3/4" flathead wood screws hold the trim in place, and the heads should be countersunk so that short plugs — made from 3/8" dowel — can be glued over them and sanded flush.